Discover the odds of the different roulette bets

-All roulette players need to know the odds that they face before making a real money bet.
-This is why we always advise practising on our free roulette games first to make sure you have got the hang of the different roulette betting options and their payouts.
+All roulette players need to know the roulette odds that they face before making a real money bet.
+This is why we always advise practising on some free roulette games first to make sure you have got the hang of the different betting options and have understood the payouts.

 This is especially true if you are playing at a bricks and mortar casino.
 Have a test run online before you hit the real tables!